AmoebeLabs/swiss-army-knife-card-manual/docs/basics/localization-and-formatters.md

 ```

 ##:sak-sak-logo: Formatters
-Formatters are an addition to the localization functions to translate a state to the locale formatting.
-These formatters convert the state to display on the screen.
+Formatters are an addition to the localization functions to translate a state to a specific - localized - format.
+Most formatters are about date, datetime and time formats.

 ### Example usage